darinz/PSL/02_linear_regression/03_practical_issues.md

 education_map = {'High School': 1, 'Bachelor': 2, 'Master': 3, 'PhD': 4}
 ```

+**Intuition**: This is like ranking ingredients by quality - you assume that higher numbers mean better quality.

 **2. Frequency Encoding:**
 Replace categories with their frequency in the dataset.
 ```python
 freq_encoding = df['category'].value_counts(normalize=True)
 ```

+**Intuition**: This is like using how common an ingredient is as a measure - rare ingredients might be more valuable.

 **3. Target Encoding:**
 Replace categories with the mean target value for that category (use with caution to avoid data leakage).

+**Intuition**: This is like using the average outcome for each category - but be careful not to use information from the future!

 ---